 - You and/or your dependents experience a change of address. - Your dependent loses eligibility.
 Dependents that are no longer eligible under the Program (including divorced spouses or partners of a dissolved civil union or domestic partner relationship) must be reported to your GIR immediately.
 Failure to report an ineligible dependent is considered a fraudulent act.
 Any premium payments you make on behalf of the ineligible dependent which result in an overpayment will not be refunded.
 Additionally, the ineligible dependent may lose any rights to COBRA continuation coverage. - You go on a leave of absence or have time away from work.
 When you go on a leave of absence and are not receiving a paycheck or are ineligible for payroll deductions, you are still responsible to pay for your group insurance coverage.
 You should immediately contact your GIR for your options, if any, to make changes to your current coverage.
 Requested changes will be effective the date of the written request if made within 60 days of beginning the leave.
 You will be billed by CMS for the cost of your current coverage.
 Failure to pay the bill may result in a loss of coverage and/or the filing of an involuntary withholding order through the Office of the Comptroller. - You have or gain other coverage.
 If you have group coverage provided by a plan other than the Program, or if you or your dependents gain other coverage during the plan year. - You experience a change in Medicare status.
-A copy of the Medicare card must be provided to your GIR when a change in your or your dependent's Medicare status occurs.
+A copy of the Medicare card must be provided to the Medicare Coordination of Benefits Unit when a change in your or your dependent's Medicare status occurs.
 Failure to notify the Medicare Coordination of Benefits Unit at Central Management Services of your Medicare eligibility may result in substantial financial liabilities.

-- You get married or enter into a civil union partnership; or your marriage, domestic partnership or civil union partnership is dissolved. - You have a baby or adopt a child. - The employment status of your spouse, civil union partner or dependent changes.
+The Medicare Unit's address and phone number can be found on the inside front cover. - You get married or enter into a civil union partnership; or your marriage, domestic partnership or civil union partnership is dissolved. - You have a baby or adopt a child. - The employment status of your dependent changes.